San Diego Drug Possession Lawyer

 Facing drug charges can be intimidating, whether it’s your first offense or you have prior convictions.
 Our legal team can provide the support you need and stand up for your rights.

-Drug Possession in San Diego
+Drug Possession in San Diego, CA

 California possession makes it illegal to possess any controlled substance if you do not have a valid prescription.
 Drug possession regulations include California Health and Safety Codes 11350 and 11357.
 Section 11357 covers cannabis specifically, while Section 11350 covers many other types of controlled substances.